-7.4.2 Inserting and connecting the battery pack
+7.4.2 Inserting and connecting buffer capacitors and battery packs

 The device is delivered either with the batteries already installed, or enclosed separately, depending on national standards and guidelines.
-If the batteries are inserted and connected upon delivery, it is important to ensure that switch "B" is set to "ON" in order to operate the device.
+If the batteries are inserted and connected upon delivery, to operate the device it is important to ensure that switch "B" is set to "ON" and the ribbon cable is connected to the electronics module.